MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/button-navigators.md

 :::image type="content" source="media/desktop-buttons/example-report.png" alt-text="Example report with page and bookmark navigation":::

-You can find this capability in Power BI Desktop or Power BI Service.
+You can find this capability in Power BI Desktop or Power BI service.

 # [Power BI Desktop](#tab/powerbi-desktop)